 Update Wednesday morning:

-SPECIAL NOTE: Veterans Today does NOT endorse Sandy Hook deniers.
+SPECIAL NOTE: VT does NOT endorse Sandy Hook deniers.
 VT believes in the First Amendment and academic freedom.
 It is an open forum for all points of view thus VT offers others a platform to tell their stories, points of view, and opinions.

 To ensure a well informed educated online citizen, we ask all readers to double and triple fact check all information herein.
-Veterans Today empathizes and stands with the victims of Sandy Hook and their families.
+VT empathizes and stands with the victims of Sandy Hook and their families.

 Dr. Barrett has taught at colleges and universities in San Francisco, Paris, and Wisconsin; where he ran for Congress in 2008.
 He currently works as a nonprofit organizer, author, and talk radio host.